ndrakos/blog/_posts/2020-02-18-Halo_Mass_Function.md

-### Dimensionless Mass Function
+### Multiplicity Function

-There are many of parameterizations of the mass function, $$f(\sigma)$$, in the literature: I will be using the parameterization from <a href="https://ui.adsabs.harvard.edu/abs/2016MNRAS.456.2486D/abstract">Despali et al. 2016 </a>, which is based off of the functional form from  Sheth & Tormen 1999:
+There are many of parameterizations of the multiplicity function, $$f(\sigma)$$, in the literature: I will be using the parameterization from <a href="https://ui.adsabs.harvard.edu/abs/2016MNRAS.456.2486D/abstract">Despali et al. 2016 </a>, which is based off of the functional form from  Sheth & Tormen 1999:

 $$ 2 \nu f(\nu) = A \left(1 + \dfrac{1}{(a\nu)^p}\right) \left( \dfrac{2 a \nu}{\pi} \right)^{1/2} e^{-a\nu/2}$$